 Have you ever noticed a guy with a coloured bandana or handkerchief sticking out of his back pocket?
 Bless you for not knowing how wearing one became the symbol of a secret sex language.
 Here’s how to decipher what it all means.

-The hanky code has been a part of underground gay culture for over 40 years, and if you don’t know what it’s all about, relax.
-We’ll get you up to speed in no time.
+The hanky code has been a part of underground gay culture for over 40 years, and if you don’t know what it’s all about, we’ll get you up to speed in no time.

 Perhaps more prevalent in the leather community, you might still find a few practitioners of this means of secret communication.
 But what’s it all about?

 It’s pretty straight forward.
-Wearing a coloured handkerchief (or often a bandana) in a particular location on your body can be a way to indicate to somebody else what kind of sex you enjoy.
+Wearing a coloured handkerchief or a bandana in a particular location on your body can be a way to indicate to somebody else what kind of sex you enjoy.
 Each colour or pattern represents a different sexual activity, while the positioning indicates your preference of role.

 The bandana is often on display sticking out of a back pocket, or occasionally tied around the upper arm.
 Typically, the top role is worn on the left and the bottom role is worn on the right.
 To indicate a versatile preference of role the bandana can be worn around the neck.